Our best villas in Barcelona

-We have 564 reviews of our apartments in Barcelona.
+We have 3 reviews of our villas in Barcelona.

-Known for its vibrant culture, Barcelona city is one of the most visited locations in the world and the ultimate in sun-drenched city breaks.
+Known for its vibrant culture, Barcelona city is one of the most visited locations in the world and the ultimate sun-drenched city break.
 As the capital of Catalonia, it offers plenty to explore for all ages and holidaymakers.
-Tourists flock to this cosmopolitan metropolis for the exquisite architecture, world-class gastronomy, vibrant nightlife and Mediterranean backdrop with its palm-lined, urban coastline beaches offering a refreshing break by the city's heat.
+Tourists flock to this cosmopolitan metropolis for the exquisite architecture, world-class gastronomy, vibrant nightlife and Mediterranean backdrop where palm-lined, urban beaches offer a refreshing break from the city's heat.
 Barcelona is the biggest city in the Mediterranean and the only city in the world awarded a Royal Gold Medal for architecture by Royal Institute of British Architects.

 Key holiday info